Taronga Zoo: Australia's first elephant births

 At 3.04 am on 4 July 2009, Thong Dee, an Asian elephant, gave birth to a male calf named Luk Chai.
 He is the first calf born in Australia.
 Thong Dee, and his father Gung, were two of the eight elephants imported into Australia to participate in the Australasian Conservation Breeding Program.

 The baby elephant was a major tourist attraction, with thousands of visitors attending the zoo just to see him.

 A second baby Asian elephant was thought to have died during labour on 8 March 2010.
 The calf's 18-year-old mother Porntip was in and out of labour over the week beforehand, after a pregnancy lasting almost two years.

 Zoo keepers and veterinarians were concerned about the progress of the labour, with Porntip showing unusual movements and behaviour.
 An ultrasound revealed that the calf was unconscious in the birth canal, and the zoo announced on 8 March 2010 that the calf was believed to be dead.
 On 10 March 2010 at 3:27 am, the live male calf was born.
 He was subsequently named Pathi Harn, a Thai expression meaning "miracle".
 Pathi Harn's father is Bong Su, of the Melbourne Zoo, and was artificially conceived.

 In October 2012, Pathi Harn critically injured his keeper by crushing her against a pole; the keeper survived.

+The zoo's last two elephants, females Pak Boon and Tang Mo left in April 2025 to live at Monarto Safari Park to be joined by three elephants from Perth Zoo and Auckland Zoo there.

 Royal tour

 On 20 April 2014, Prince William and Catherine, Duchess of Cambridge (as they were), along with their 8-month-old son, Prince George, visited Taronga Zoo Sydney to participate in an unveiling ceremony at the bilby exhibit.
 The bilby was eventually renamed "Bilby George" in honour of the little prince who performed his first official duty.
 Later, William and Kate visited the zoo again without George meeting the other animals for Easter.

+On 16 October 2018 their Royal Highnesses the Duke and Duchess of Sussex, Prince Harry and Meghan Markle visited the zoo, officially opened the Taronga Institute of Science & Learning at Taronga Zoo Sydney.

 Birth of Sumatran tiger cubs

-On 17 January 2019, Kartika, one of the zoo's four Sumatran tigers, gave birth to three cubs.
+On 17 January 2019, Kartika, one of the zoo's four Sumatran tigers, gave birth to three cubs, two female cubs, Mawar and Tengah Malam and one male cub Pemanah.
 Sumatran tigers are critically endangered, with fewer than 350 individuals alive in the wild.
 In total, 21 tiger cubs have been born at Taronga since 1980.